Codecademy/docs/content/python/concepts/binascii-module/terms/b2a-uu/b2a-uu.md

 # Create binary data to encode
 binaryData = b"some text"

-# Encode the binary data to ASCII in the UUEncode format
+# Encode the binary data to UUEncoded ASCII format
 encodedData = binascii.b2a_uu(binaryData)

 print(encodedData)